DarthFubuMVC/fubumvc/docs/source/topics/registry/configuring_actions_fuburegistry.rst

 =====================

     * That you already have a basic FubuMVC starter app up and running (if not, check out the :doc:`/intro/gettingstarted` Guide).

-    * That you're ready to start making some action methods and types and wire them up to routes and views through FubuMVC
+    * That you're ready to start making some action methods and types and wire them up to routes and views through FubuMVC.

     * That you're planning on using the ASP.NET WebForms View Engine.
 This guide is not yet adapted for Spark or other view engines, but many of the techniques are applicable to all view engines.

 .. _setting-up-your-fuburegistry: